RocketMaDev/todomgr/README.md

 # todomgr

-A todo manager in TUI with cross-platform support, and multi-language support (Chinese & English).
+A simple todo manager in TUI with cross-platform support, and multi-language support (Chinese & English).

 ## Short graphical demo